-When travelling with your pet dog, cat or ferret, the rules you must follow depend on the country you are going to or coming from.
+When travelling with your pet dog, cat or ferret, the rules you must follow depend on the country you are going to or coming from and the purpose of your travel.

 Overview